 Qantas passes on fuel surcharges with most of their frequent flyer partners.

-However, if you are willing to look away from Qantas for your flights to the US – and you could save a layover in Australia on the way – you can save a bunch of money by redeeming with American Airlines.
+However, if you are willing to look away from Qantas for your flights to the US—and that might be a tough ask—you can save a bunch of money by redeeming with American Airlines.
 American Airlines is one for which only taxes and fees are imposed, not fuel surcharges, making the co-payment when using points much lower.

 American Airlines flights are really easy to book with your points on the Qantas website, plus you’ll avoid the fuel surcharges added onto a Qantas flight on the same route

 As with Velocity, Qantas does not add fuel surcharges to infant fares.